ninzyfb/wildoceans-scripts/README.md

   Code to run all the distribution models.
 Start with `mainscript-modelling.R` as this is the parent script through which the other scripts are run.
 This script contains the orders in which to run the scripts and also describes what each one is for.

 ### 3. scripts_planning
 This folder contains the code to run the spatial planning algorithm *prioritizr*.
-The *prioritizr* package has an [online tutorial](https://prioritizr.net/articles/prioritizr.html) and [github page](https://github.com/prioritizr/prioritizr), and the authors are very responsive to issues or questions that may come up when you use the package.
+The *prioritizr* package has an [online tutorial](https://prioritizr.net/articles/prioritizr.html) and [github page](https://github.com/prioritizr/prioritizr).
 Similar to the modelling scripts, start with`mainscript-planning.R` as this is the parent script through which the other scripts are run.

 ### 4. IUCN
 Contains range maps for several shark and ray species in South Africa.
 This script can be used to run the spatial planning scripts instead of using the modelled distributions.

 ### 5. ALLLAYERS 5 & 10 kmresolution
 This folder contains the environmental rasters to run the distribution models at 5 or 10 km resolution.
+A reference to these data is available in the project report.

 ### 6. plotting_features
 This folder contains the layers necessary to produce plots with outputs from the modelling and planning scripts.
 The modelling and planning scripts produce rasters which can be plotted as annotated maps using the features from plotting parameters.